A bit about me, along with a few anecdotes

-Over these past two years since we’ve settled into our new home, I’ve been planning on joining Gabriola’s annual Artist Studio tour, which has been set for next October, 2018.
-This past December, I registered to make it happen!
+Over these past two years since we’ve settled into our new home, I’ve been planning on joining Gabriola’s annual Artist Studio tour, which has been set for each October.
+This past year, I finally participated!

 When we first moved in, we organized and built a studio space, and now it is finally ready for use.
 I am so excited to have a place to share and extend my work into the community, which will also house workshops, gatherings, and a shop of my own!